How to Remove Duplicates in iPhoto: 2 Methods that Work

 7. Drag your iPhoto library (the new Photos library) into it.
 Click Scan.

-8. When the scan is done, the results window will appear, displaying all the iPhoto duplicate photos and videos that are found for you to view, sort and preview.
+8. When the scan is done, the results window will appear, displaying all duplicate photos and videos found in your iPhoto for you to view, sort and preview.

-10. Click Delete in the bottom right corner to remove all the selected duplicates at once.
-Confirm the deletion by allowing deletion.
+10. Click Delete in the bottom right corner to remove all the selected files at once.
+Confirm the deletion by click Delete in the message that appears.

-Now the deleted iPhoto duplicates go to the Recently Deleted album in the Photos app and will stay there for 29 days.
-To permanently eliminate them right away, click Delete All in Recently Deleted.
+Duplicates removed from your iPhoto library will go to the Recently Deleted album in the Photos app and stay there for 29 days.
+If you want to permanently eliminate them right away, click Delete All in Recently Deleted.

 With this method, the identification and removal of duplicates works based on the mechanism of iPhoto and Photos, ensuring utmost safety.

-1. Repeat steps 1-5 of the first method.
+1. Repeat steps 1 to 5 of the first method.

 3. In the sidebar on the left of your Photos app, click Duplicates, which will open the Duplicates album.